Skip to main content

 The most common adverse reactions from Zoloft are nausea, diarrhea, sexual dysfunction/ejaculatory delay, dry mouth, insomnia, and sleepiness.

-Side effects vary; this is a partial list.
-A medication guide will be given to you with a new or refill prescription of Lexapro or Zoloft with information about side effects and other warnings.
+Potential side effects vary; this is a partial list.
+A medication guide will be given to you with a new or refilled prescription of Lexapro or Zoloft with information about side effects and other warnings.
 Consult your healthcare professional for a complete list of side effects.

 Drug Interactions of Lexapro vs. Zoloft